pgo-eea-sk/foodfactory/README.md

 mvn clean install

 ## Program running
 java -jar target/foodfactory-0.0.1-SNAPSHOT.jar
-you can run it also with -log switch to show more extensive logging java -jar target/foodfactory-0.0.1-SNAPSHOT.jar -log
+you can run it also with -log switch to show more extensive logging:
+java -jar target/foodfactory-0.0.1-SNAPSHOT.jar -log

 Number of products, their sizes and cooking times are generated automatically after start for every assembly line.
 Maximum nuber generator values are set by constant FoodFactoryMain.MAX_NUMBER_FROM_GENERATOR.